pbeens/OTF-Data-Analysis-2021-05/README.md

 ## Basic Process

+- Input
   - Define the Objective
   - Get the Data
+- Process
   - Have a Quick Look at the Data
   - Clean/Fix/Filter the Data (if necessary)
+- Output
-- Plot the Data
+  - Plot and/or export the Data
+  - Save chart picture

 ## Data Sources